-- Complete the independent assessment using a Department-designated tool to determine need for specific 1915(i) services. - Support completion of assessments beyond the care management comprehensive assessment, and incorporate results into care management comprehensive assessment, including support for: - Complete the independent assessment for 1915(i) services as part of a member's annual care management comprehensive reassessment. - Facilitate provider choice and assignment process for members obtaining 1915(i) services. - Help enrollee make informed choices of care team participants, provide information about providers, and arrange provider interviews as needed; and - Convene a person-centered planning meeting. - Perform additional responsibilities related to developing and monitoring implementation of the Care Plan/ISP for members obtaining 1915(i) services beyond those required for other individuals engaged in Tailored Care Management. - Complete the Care Plan/ISP so that the Tailored Plan / LME/MCO receives it within 60 calendar days of 1915(i) eligibility. - As needed, complete an interim plan of care for immediately needed
+- Complete the independent assessment using a Department-designated tool to determine need for specific 1915(i) services. - Support completion of assessments beyond the care management comprehensive assessment, and incorporate results into care management comprehensive assessment, including support for: - Complete the independent assessment for 1915(i) services as part of a member's annual care management comprehensive reassessment.

-1915(i) services, with the full Care Plan/ISP being completed afterwards within the 60 days of eligibility determination for 1915(i) services.

-- As part of developing the ISP: - Explain options regarding the services available, and discuss the duration of each service; - Include a plan for coordinating 1915(i) services; - Ensure the enrollee provides a signature (wet or electronic) on the ISP to indicate informed consent, in addition to ensuring that the ISP includes signatures from all individuals and providers responsible for its implementation; As part of the consent process, members must consent to the following: - By signing this plan, I am indicating agreement with the bulleted statements listed here unless crossed through.
-I understand that I can cross through any statement with which I disagree. - My care manager helped me know what services are available - I was informed of a range of providers in my community qualified to provides the service(s) included in my plan and freely chose the provider who will be providing the services/supports. - The plan includes the services/supports I need. - o I participated in the development of this plan. - I understand that my care manager will be coordinating my care with the [Tailored Plan / LME/MCO] network providers listed in this plan. - Submit the Care Plan/ISP for 1915(i) service authorization approval to Tailored Plan / LME/MCO; Monitor that Tailored Plans / LME/MCOs approve or deny a member's initial Care Plan/ISP within 60 days of eligibility determination for 1915(i) services; and - Monitor that delivery of 1915(i) service delivery begins within 45 days of Care Plan/ISP approval. - o Monitor ISP implementation and resolve or escalate issues as needed: - Monitor at least quarterly to ensure that any restrictive interventions (including protective devices used for behavioral support) are written into the Care Plan/ISP and the Positive Behavior Support Plan; - Monitor for HCBS compliance and - Notify Tailored Plan / LME/MCO of updates to eligibility and/or need for 1915(i) services.
+- Facilitate provider choice and assignment process for members obtaining 1915(i) services. - Help enrollee make informed choices of care team participants, provide information about providers, and arrange provider interviews as needed; and - Convene a person-centered planning meeting. - Perform additional responsibilities related to developing and monitoring implementation of the Care Plan/ISP for members obtaining 1915(i) services beyond those required for other individuals engaged in Tailored Care Management. - Complete the Care Plan/ISP so that the Tailored Plan / LME/MCO receives it within 60 calendar days of 1915(i) eligibility. - As needed, complete an interim plan of care for immediately needed 1915(i) services,48 with the full Care Plan/ISP being completed afterwards within the 60 days of eligibility determination for 1915(i) services. - As part of developing the ISP: - Explain options regarding the services available, and discuss the duration of each service; - Include a plan for coordinating 1915(i) services; - Ensure the enrollee provides a signature (wet or electronic) on the Care Plan or ISP to indicate informed consent, in addition to ensuring that the ISP includes signatures from all individuals and providers responsible for its implementation;49 As part of the consent process, members must consent to the following: - By signing this plan, I am indicating agreement with the bulleted statements listed here unless crossed through.
+I understand that I can cross through any statement with which I disagree. - My care manager helped me know what services are available. - I was informed of a range of providers in my community qualified to provides the service(s) included in my plan and freely chose the provider who will be providing the services/supports. - The plan includes the services/supports I need. - I participated in the development of this plan. - I understand that my care manager will be coordinating my care with the [Tailored Plan / LME/MCO] network providers listed in this plan. - Submit the Care Plan/ISP for 1915(i) service authorization approval to Tailored Plan / LME/MCO; Monitor that Tailored Plans / LME/MCOs approve or deny a member's initial Care Plan/ISP within 60 days of

-&lt;sup>45 Immediately needed 1915(i) services may include, but are not limited to, 1915(i) services that a member needs in order to: facilitate timely discharge from an inpatient setting or to prevent inappropriate placement in an inpatient or other restrictive setting; prevent imminent placement outside the person's current living arrangement; address severe co-occurring behavioral health and/or psychiatric conditions that place the person or others at significant risk of harm; or prevent imminent loss of competitive integrated employment or an offer of such employment.

-&lt;sup>46 42 C.F.R. § 441.725(b)(9)
+48 Immediately needed 1915(i) services may include, but are not limited to, 1915(i) services that a member needs in order to: facilitate timely discharge from an inpatient setting or to prevent inappropriate placement in an inpatient or other restrictive setting; prevent imminent placement outside the person's current living arrangement; address severe co-occurring behavioral health and/or psychiatric conditions that place the person or others at significant risk of harm; or prevent imminent loss of competitive integrated employment or an offer of such employment.
+49 42 C.F.R. § 441.725(b)(9)